ofrik/stackoverflow-good-questions-analysis/README.md

 ## Trendy to be tag
-If was used less than three months after the first use of the tag, If the tag showed an increased amount of uses on a monthly moving average for the next year
+If was used less than three months after the first use of the tag, If the tag existed a year after

 ## Trendy to be post topic
 If the post has tags that are to be trendy

-## User topic focus

 ## User community weight
+How many views on his posts - x
+Upvote/downvote ratio - y
+Number of posts - z
+for now - (norm(x)+norm(y)+norm(z))/3

 ## User trend leadership
+Trendy posts ratio relative to himself - x - trendy/not-trendy
+Trendy posts compared to everyone - y - the percentage
+for now - (x+y)/2